 With many of us spending more time at home, there couldn’t be a better time to inject some colour with an eye-catching piece of art.

-If you’re searching for some creative inspiration, SoGlos has teamed up with Fresh: Art Fair to highlight 11 incredibly talented artists from Cotswold galleries that you need to have in your home.
+If you’re searching for some creative inspiration, SoGlos highlights 11 incredibly talented artists from Cotswold galleries that you need to have in your home.

 Award-winning Gloucestershire artist Pete Monaghan’s work is part representation, part visceral interpretation and is inspired by vernacular architecture of the Celtic Fringe.
 Pete refines and reworks initial sketches to create work which is full of energy and tension and is perfect for those who are keen on reducing waste – as Pete enjoys collaging everyday objects into his paintings, such as coffee cups, maps and corrugated cardboard.